Doge-is-Dope/AndroidJetpack/Lifecycles/README.md

 It's crucial to program your app **proactively** and **defensively**.
 - Proactive: Clean up unused resources to make activity which is on-screen run smoothly.
 - Defensive: Be aware of actions from the OS like restarting your app.

+In this section, I will demonstrate the usage of Lifecycle Library and onSaveInstanceState.